Information for international students that need support to solve unexpected issues.

 Before your current visa expires, you must arrange to leave the UK or make an application to extend your stay.

-If you submit an application to extend your stay before your visa expires, then you'll be making an ‘in time application’.
-If your current visa expires before a decision is made on your new visa application you'll be protected during this time by section 3c leave if you have made an ‘in time application’.
+If you apply to extend your stay before your visa expires, then you'll be making an ‘in-time application’.
+If your current visa expires before a decision is made on your in-time visa application, you'll be protected during this time by section 3C leave.

 If you remain in the UK after your visa has expired, you may be considered an overstayer.
 It's your responsibility to monitor your visa expiry date and to leave the country or to have submitted an in-time application before this date.